Have you ever wondered how to easily remove dust, unwanted objects, and imperfections from photos with Clone Stamp Tool?

 Due to this, removing skin imperfections with the clone stamp tool becomes an effective technique.
 You can focus on the precise details you want to eliminate.

-The Brush mode needs to be set on “Lighten”.
-This selection will let the clone stamp tool work on the skin areas that are darker compared to the clone source selection.
+The Brush mode needs to be set to “Lighten.”
+This selection will let the clone stamp tool work on darker skin areas compared to the clone source selection.

 And if you choose “Darken” in the brush mode, it will work vice-versa.

-When removing any wrinkles or black spots from the skin, is an effective method.
-The result will become natural when you remove any dark spots selecting the brush mode to “Lighten” or “Darken”.
+Removing any wrinkles or black spots from the skin is an effective method.
+The result will become natural when you remove any dark spots by selecting the brush mode to “Lighten” or “Darken.”

 2/3 times painting on the targeted area will allow you to remove the dark spots from the image.

 Flyaway hair can be a distracting portion of an image.
 And this time also, the clone stamp tool is the problem solver.